-Posts include days 2-36 in reverse chronological order.
+Posts include days 2-36 in chronological order.
 Click to read each short story.

 I checked into a hostel in Portland and walked around.
 I ate some Voodoo donuts and went to see a movie.
 The night scene in Portland was hipster.

 Be part of the family of monthly contributors who receive access to exclusive content.

 Throughout her wild 3-week journey backpacking 220+ miles in the California Sierra Mountains, Christy encountered freezing temperatures, pelting hail storms, and losing her way, but found trail family, incredible views, and experiences that would change her life forever.
 Hiking up and over ten different mountain passes gave Christy a lot of time to think about why her nine-year marriage was falling apart, gave her the chance to truly embody her individualism, time to make new friends, and the strength she would need on and off the trail.
 Her life could never again be the same.